ExistentialAudio/BlackHole/README.md

 Read the discussion. https://github.com/ExistentialAudio/BlackHole/issues/146

 ### Can I integrate BlackHole into my app?
 BlackHole is licensed under GPL-3.0.
 You can use BlackHole as long as your app is also licensed as GPL-3.0.
-For all other applications contact me directly at devinroth@existential.audio.
+For all other applications please [contact Existential Audio directly](mailto:devinroth@existential.audio).